jaredwalker-git/CollinsAI/README_MODELUPDATES.md

 # Jared ->
 2/23/21
--Changed batch size and minimized training data for now to lower training time -Fixed
+-Changed batch size and minimized training data to 500,000 units for now to lower training time -This minimization of data will be directly implemented when label distribution is made uniform

 2/18/21
 -Concerns with DSTL -